 Now for a few quick notes on how these were made.

-Most of the products used are shown in the pictures above or are included in the links below.
+Most of the products used are included in the links below.

 For the first card "Hurray For Snow", I cut the plaid paper just slightly smaller than the front of the card and used the Doodle Cuts Nesting Scallops to cut a hole in the center.
 That lays over the large circle on the card (from Jillibean Soup).
 I added purple dot paper, from the Doodlebug Polar Pals Collection on the inside and a die from Echo Park to add the snowflake.
 I embellished with glitter, a pretty gem and pieces from the odds & ends.